Are you a party-goer? Then you’re going to love today’s word of the day!

 - turno festivo = holiday shift (at work)

-Finally, festa can be used in a negative way with the verb fare (to do) or conciare (to thrash): fare le festa or conciare per le feste.
+Finally, festa can be used in a negative way with the verb fare (to do) or conciare (to thrash): fare la festa (a qualcuno) or conciare (qualcuno) per le feste.
 Either can mean an act of violence or damage towards someone or something.

 Se non rimedi a questa situazione, quei tipi ti conceranno per le feste.